By using this site, you agree to the Privacy Policy and Terms of Use.

 Are Salmon Pinwheels Healthy?

-Salmon pinwheels are a healthy option as they provide a high amount of protein and beneficial omega-3 fatty acids.
+Salmon pinwheels are a healthy option as they provide high protein and beneficial omega-3 fatty acids.
 They are also relatively low in carbohydrates, making them suitable for low-carb diets.
 Using fresh herbs and a moderate amount of cream cheese keeps them both delicious and nutritious.

 How Do You Get Pinwheels to Stay Together?

-To keep your pinwheels from unraveling, make sure to roll them tightly and use toothpicks to secure the ends.
+To prevent your pinwheels from unraveling, roll them tightly and use toothpicks to secure the ends.
 Chilling the rolled salmon for about an hour before slicing can also help maintain their shape.
 If needed, you can also use kitchen twine to tie the rolls gently before cooking.

 Print